gigawhitlocks/emacs-configs/README.md

 ```

-## Opening Sources Directly in Emacs from the Browser
+## Opening Sources in Emacs from the Browser

 <https://orgmode.org/worg/org-contrib/org-protocol.html>